pipeforce/pipeforce.github.io/docs/api/utils.md

 ### add(list,element)
 Appends the given element to the end of the given list.
-This method is useful in case the list implementation is not clear since this method can detect it (for example whether it is a collecton or a JSON array).
+This method is useful in case the list implementation is not clear since this method can detect it (for example whether it is a collection or a JSON array).
+By default doesn't add null items.

 #### Returns
 ``collection`` - The input list with new element or a new list in case the input list was unmodifiable.